 Each manufacturer agent manages an identical factory, where it can produce any type of computer.
 The factory is simulated by the game server, and also includes a warehouse for storing components and finished computers.
-Each computer type requires a specified number of processing cycles, and the factory is also limited to produce 2000 cycles (approx. 360 units) per day.
+Each computer type requires a specified number of processing cycles, and the factory is limited to produce 2000 cycles (approx. 360 units) per day.

-Each day the agent sends a production schedule to the game server, and the simulated factory produces computers in the schedule for which the required components are available.
-A delivery schedule is also sent to the server on a daily basis, and it must specify the products and quantities of computers to be shipped to each customer order on the following day.
+Each day the agent sends a production schedule to the game server, and the simulated factory produces all the PCs in the schedule, as long as the required components are available.
+A delivery schedule is also sent to the server on a daily basis, and it must specify the products and quantities of computers to be shipped to each customer on the following day.
 Only computers available in inventory can be shipped to customers.
+When a customer receives the PCs it ordered the agent's bank account is credited with the payment equal to its bid price for the order times its quantity.